zhol0777/is-this-good/README.md

     - AliExpress or Amazon mystery grease
       - If you’re buying lube off Taobao or AliExpress, the odds that its genuine Krytox from Miller Stephenson/Chemours/Dupont are infinitesimal.
 Notice how there’s no mention of Krytox, or if it is, it's pixelated out in the product image for some reason?
 You’re getting a product that is similar in consistency to what will work good as a switch grease, but lacks the proper chemical binders to prevent the oils from separating from the grease as quickly.
 There’s a reason we recommend vendors on MechMap: we trust them to sell products with the proper formulation that prevents their components from separating.
 We are not interested in scooping finders fees when you end up buying some Miller Stephenson product - we do this to ensure you don’t have to deal with a substandard product when you don’t know what substandard means yet.
     - Krytox GPL 205g2
       - If you’re here, maybe you were stubborn and refused to shop anywhere outside of Amazon if you’re asking about this.
-Maybe you have a gift card, maybe you’re using your parents credit card and they don’t trust it to be used on some dude who named their shop after a bad pun on some keyboard thing.
+Maybe you have a gift card, maybe you’re using your parents credit card and they don’t trust it to be used on someone who named their shop after a bad pun on some keyboard thing.
 Grade 0 is thick enough for switches.
 Grade 1 is too thick most of the time, and Grade 2 is way too thick to be used without being thinned, and if anyone says that you do it because they’ve used it before, they’re just using you as a surface to stroke their own ego.
-Don’t get this, just get some Grade 0 lube, dude.
+Don’t get this, just get some Grade 0 lube.
     - Petroleum-based lubricants (WD40, vaseline, etc.)
       - Petroleum based lubricants melt plastics slowly.
 You would be better served leaving them stock than letting them melt over time.
     - Most spray lube (WD40, Superlube 31110)